 Test burn the candle for burn pool diameter and quality after it has setup (cured or dried) for a minimum of 48 hours.
 Every combination of container, wax, dye, fragrances, and wick should be tested for burn quality.

-CB-135 flakes should be stored in a cool dry location away from direct heat, sunlight and moisture.
+CB-XceL flakes should be stored in a cool dry location away from direct heat, sunlight and moisture.
 Temporary extremes in temperatures, cold or hot, have no adverse effect.
-CB-135 may be used frozen, and, if partially melted, allowed to cool and re-solidify before use.
+CB-XCEL may be used frozen, and, if partially melted, allow them to cool and re-solidify before use.

 Test for one variable at a time when trouble shooting to isolate the cause.
 Variables include (but are not limited to): the container, wax, dye, fragrance, wick, pour temperature, and environmental conditions such, as cooling temperature, along with manufacturing conditions.